 Neat Preview Channel Firmware

-Last updated on April 24, 2025
+Last updated on June 18, 2025

 If you would like to receive email notifications for new releases, please subscribe here.

-1. Introduction
+Introduction

-2. Important Information About the Preview Channel
+2. Important information about the Preview Channel

 At Neat, we use two channels for our software updates to give you the best experience.